Harper CE Students FAQ

 When will CE classes resume and students be allowed back on campus?

 Our spring catalog and summer catalog are available online at ce.harpercollege.edu.
 This year, the InZone catalog is included in the summer CE catalog, and printed catalogs will be sent out in early April.
-Please note that many changes to the schedule have taken place, since it was printed, based on changing conditions.
-The most accurate information is available on our website by searching for your interests or browsing our courses ).
+Please note that changes to the schedule may have taken place since it was printed, based on changing conditions.
+The most accurate information is available on our website by searching for your interests or browsing our courses.
 Registered students will receive information specific to your class, generally one to two days before class starts.